elunna/nerfhack-changelog/README.md

 * Shopkeepers will not let you into their shops and won't buy it.
 * If blessed, has a 1 in 100 chance each turn of emitting a stench that scares monsters for a short while (similar to garlic breath)
 * If cursed, has a 1 in 100 chance each turn of emitting a poisonous cloud on your square.
+* The effects can stack, so carrying multiple foulstones increases the frequency of the cursed or blessed effects.

 Other effects:
 * Monsters will never eat this rock and it's inedible if you are polyd into a monster that could eat it.